-5. Rules on recognition and enforcement59
+2.5.
+Rules on recognition and enforcement73

-40. The 1996 Convention sets forth the principle that measures taken in one Contracting State shall be recognised by operation of law in all other Contracting States (Art.
+46. The 1996 Convention sets forth the principle that measures taken in one Contracting State shall be recognised by operation of law in all other Contracting States (Art.
 23).
+Before ordering a measure for a child, it is important for the competent authority to verify74 whether an already existing measure is applicable to the child with a view to recognising and enforcing the existing measure and avoiding a conflict between an old and a new measure.